jon-wong-sutd/git-lessons/git-lesson.md

 * No leading `/` targets all folders, including subfolders, recursively.
     * Eg. `config.cfg` ignores all `config.cfg` files, even in subfolders.
 </div>

+# Conflicts

+Under construction.
+This section will talk about collaboration techniques, including *conflict resolution*.

 # GitHub and BitBucket